 Moderate, mitigated to Low: Potential health risk to U.S. personnel is Moderate, mitigated to Low, year round.
 Transmission typically requires close and prolonged contact with an active case of pulmonary or laryngeal TB, although it also can occur with more incidental contact.
-Rates of latent TB (LTBI) may be elevated for personnel with prolonged indoor exposure to local populations.
-Tuberculin skin tests (TST) screening or blood test may be warranted in personnel with a history of prolonged close exposure to local populations.
+Rates of latent TB (LTBI) may be elevated for personel with prolonged indoor exposure to local populations.
+Tuberculin skin tests (TST) screening or blood test may be warrented in personnel with a history of prolonged close ezposure to local populations.
+The Army Surgeon General has defined increased risk in deployed Soldiers as indoor exposure to locals or third country nationals of greater than one hour per week in a highly endemic active TB region.
+Additional mitigation included active case isolation in negative pressure rooms, where available.